Quasiparticle spectra of supersolid lattice gases at near-resonant Rydberg-dressing

 In our simulations we consider a periodic system of $21 \times 21$ sites and parameters as given in Fig.~\ref{fig:trapped_SS}.
-It is driven by an inhomogeneous Rabi laser, determining the geometry of the system, which has a beam-waist described by an exponent $\gamma$

-where $d$ is the distance from the center of the beam and $\kappa = 8.5 a$.
+It is driven by an inhomogeneous Rabi laser, determining the geometry of the system, which has a beam-waist described by $\Omega (d) = \Omega \exp \left[- \left( {d}/{\kappa} \right)^{\gamma} \right]$, where $d$ is the distance from the center of the beam and $\kappa = 8.5 a$.
 For $\gamma = 2$ one obtains the common Gaussian beam-waist, while it becomes increasingly box-like as $\gamma \rightarrow \infty$, reminiscent of optical box potentials \cite{Gaunt2013}.
 The beam-waist separates the system in up to three parts: the central region with approximately constant Rabi frequency $\Omega(d) \approx \Omega$, the edge with vanishing $\Omega(d) \approx 0$, which can be considered as the central region of a system without Rydberg excitations, and the crossover region.
 We analyze the three cases $\gamma = 2,4,\infty $.

 The idea behind this setup is to counteract the overshoot of the Rydberg fraction at a hard edge, such that we can obtain an overall more smooth distribution of the Rydberg fraction close to the bulk value, as shown in Fig.~\ref{fig:trapped_SS}.
 Using real-space extended bosonic dynamical mean-field theory (RB-DMFT) \cite{Byczuk2008,Hubener2009,Snoek2013,Geissler2017,Li2018}, we find a ground-state consisting of a 4-site-supersolid at the center of the beam with a Rydberg concentration $n_{ei} < 1.5 \times 10^{-3}$ and a homogeneous superfluid outside the beam (see Fig.~\ref{fig:trapped_SS}).
+Such a low Rydberg fraction, which is even below the Rydberg population of a typical off-resonant dressing scheme \cite{Zeiher2017}, results from the many-body blockade desribed above.
+We note that this implies a pairwise van der Waals interaction energy of less then $10^{-3}$MHz which is below the energy scale of $U_{gg}$, thus \textit{a posteriori} validating the single band assumption underlying~\eqref{eq:full-hamil}.
 For a sufficiently soft beam-edge we find a very low total Rydberg number: $\sum_i n_{ei} = 0.1024, 0.1068, 0.5722$ for $\gamma = 2,4,\infty$ respectively.
-This implies an avalanche timescale $\tau \approx 1.4 \, ms$ for $\gamma = 4$, which is of the same order of magnitude as the tunneling time, so that we expect this state to be observable in experiments, especially with the additional aid of post-selection \cite{Zeiher2016} or a cryogenic environment \cite{Boulier2017}.
+This implies an avalanche timescale $\tau \approx 1.4 \, $ms for $\gamma = 4$, which is of the same order of magnitude as the tunneling time, so that we expect this state to be observable in experiments, especially with the additional aid of post-selection \cite{Zeiher2016} or a cryogenic environment \cite{Boulier2017}.